 Before going out and buying a pair of MTB shorts you need to consider the style of biking you mostly do.

-Quick Answer: The Best MTB Shorts
+Best MTB Shorts

-The Best Mountain Bike Shorts
+Quick Answer: The Best Rated MTB Shorts

 MTB Shorts Reviews

-When we want to find a pair of shorts that does it all for a bargain price then look no further than the ZOIC Ether pants.
-I really like these MTB shorts a lot.
+When you want to find a pair of shorts that does it all for a bargain price, then look no further than the ZOIC Ether pants.
+I really like these mountain bike shorts a lot.

-Personally I like lots of pockets so I have options and flexibility what i carry and where.
+Personally, I like lots of pockets so I have options and flexibility what I carry and where.
 This is one thing I like about the Ether shorts.
 Lots of pockets.

 There is an “electronic” pocket with a headphone port and a cord guide with a secure zipper.
 And lastly is a rear zip pocket that works for credit cards or some cash.

 Getting a good fit is quite easy with the Ether shorts.
 The elastic waist band keeps the shorts snug whether sitting and peddling or standing up.